Do Go On - 207 - The Golden State Killer

 Yeah.

-Your relative is like, yes, really scary, isn't it?
+Your relatives are like, yeah, it's really scary, isn't it?

-And neighbors reported that he frequently engaged in loud,
+And neighbours reported that he frequently engaged in loud, profane outbursts,

-profane outbursts, and one neighbor reported that his family received a phone
+and one neighbour reported that his family received a phone message from DiAngelo

 So it was pretty unhinged.